dhavalsavalia/Plinx/docs/index.md

 # Plinx Web Framework

-Welcome to the official documentation for Plinx 1.0.0, a simple, lightweight, and educational Python web framework and ORM.
+Welcome to the official documentation for Plinx, a simple, lightweight, and educational Python web framework and ORM.

 ## About Plinx